backdrop-contrib/flickr/filter/README.txt

-num : The number of photos to show. tags : Flickr tags to filter on. media : photos, videos or all. heading : To suppress the album title. sort : Date taken, posted, number of views, random or unsorted.
+num : The number of photos to show. tags : Flickr tags to filter on. location : Lattitude, longitude and optionally radius in km (defaults to 5 km). media : photos, videos or all. heading : To suppress the album title. sort : Date taken, posted, number of views, random or unsorted.